You’ve probably seen the commercials for the recently-published, already-controversial new book from Professor Richard Müller of UC Berkeley.

-But what she never expected was to be personally attacked for renegging on the foreword.
+What she never expected, however, was to be attacked personally for renegging on the foreword.

 Vitriolic, ad feminam allegations of churlishness forced Oreskes to issue a media release clearing up this falsehood, explaining that she “simply [didn’t] feel comfortable giving anti-science the oxygen of publicity or the imprimatur of scientific respectability.”

 “It’s hard to say this without sounding elitist,” she elaborates, “but the non-intellectual public can’t possibly be trusted to investigate stuff for themselves.
 Even if they wanted to they wouldn’t have the… well, the intellect.

 “They’re so easily dazzled and blinded by factors like reputation, authority, how many letters you’ve got after your name, that sort of thing.

 “So if someone like me endorsed it then—in their mind—the book would have to be true.”